Last Updated on 5 May, 2021

-You might have seen from my latest blogposts and Instagram that Flores is one of my new favourite destinations to visit in Indonesia.
-Rather than just tempt you with pictures of Komodo Dragons and pink beaches among many scenic sights.
-If you are looking for an alternative destination in Indonesia to check out, I put together all my trip notes and research from this trip so that you can now plan your own epic 4D3N itinerary to explore Komodo over a long weekend.
+Why visit Bali again when there is so much more to see in Indonesia?
+Flores is one of my new favourite destinations to visit in Indonesia, famous for Komodo Dragons and pink beaches among many scenic sights.
+If you are looking for an alternative destination in Indonesia to check out, I put together all my trip notes and research from my Flores trip so that you can now plan your own epic 4D3N itinerary to explore Komodo over a long weekend.